mdb/mdb.github.io/content/blog/2022-11-20-kubernetes-operators.md

 ...
 ```

-Once created, authorized users can create instances of the `kind: Foo` resource type and perform CRUD interactctions with those instances, just as can be done for the built-in resources.
-For example:
+Once created, authorized users can create instances of the `kind: Foo` resource type and perform CRUD actions against those instances, just as can be done for the built-in resources.
+For example, `kubectl get foos` reads the available instances of `Foo`:

 ```txt
 kubectl get foos